bahodge/tomb-of-annihilation/Session 46.md

 - 5k gp

 We continue down the stairs in the magnetic room.
+The room is filled with gas.
+Three figures approach us in the smokey hall
+1. straw doll with pins
+2. faceless child made of clay